SS

 Doctrinal Reconstruction

-The advocate applies legal reasoning to candidate materials, reconstructs the doctrinal argument, selects which authorities to rely on, and determines how the law applies to the facts.
-AI may assist with structuring under direct supervision.
-The advocate's judgment is dominant throughout.
+The advocate applies legal reasoning to candidate materials, reconstructs the argument, selects authorities, and determines how law applies to facts.
 Editing preserves the AI's structure.
 Reconstruction replaces it.

-A submission that could be filed in any case of the same type — lacking the specific facts, the specific client, the specific strategy.
-Courts notice this.
+A submission that could be filed in any case of the same type, lacking specific facts and strategy.

 Human Dominant